-Condensing technology intelligently delivers highly efficient hydronic heating while maximizing efficiency by measuring data from the heating system.
-The following are features of the system and how they operate.
+Condensing technology intelligently delivers hydronic heating while maximizing efficiency.
+Outlined below are the features of the system and how they operate:

-Stainless Steel / Steel Heat Exchanger
+Stainless Steel Heat Exchanger

-The highly efficient heat exchanger is designed to use the cold water return from the system and extract the last bit of heat before it is exhausted.
+The highly efficient stainless steel heat exchanger is designed to extract all available heat from the supply line before it is exhausted.
 Modulating Combustion System